 The Free Agents

 Every season, the commissioner will announce when free agents can be signed.
 This will be date and time specific as usually there are multiple GMs looking to sign the same player.
 This season will open typically a few weeks after the completion of the rookie/mini draft.
 Signing free agents will be done on the forums.
 With multiple email services and multiple ISPs, time stamping can be a little off and jumping the gun will not land you the player you are looking for.
 The forums are time stamped and it’s the only common denominator for everyone.
+Once Free Agency opens up, teams are allowed 1 signing for the first week.
+After that week has passed, teams are allowed 1 signing per 24 hours.

 When a player is dropped from a team, the player is available in the free agent pool.
 The player must be in the free agent pool for a minimum of 12 hours from time stamp of release before he can be signed to another team.
 Each team can only sign one Free Agent per 24 hours.